Clematrics/SKyView/README.md

 ### English :

 	SkyView is an image processing software.
-He works essentially with a nodal workflow, to keep starting data and to reuse them.
+He works essentially with a nodal workflow, to keep starting datas and to reuse them.

 ### Warning :